AvisChiu/Learning_SDN/Ryu controller/simpleExample5/README.md

 <br/>
 Check the ryu controller terminal.
 The controller received the packets three times.
+The switch need to know that the packet send to which port.
 ```
 EVENT ofp_event->SimpleSwitchRest13 EventOFPPacketIn
 packet in 1 00:00:00:00:00:01 ff:ff:ff:ff:ff:ff 1